dart-lang/site-www/src/tools/dart-doc.md

 ---
-title: dartdoc
+title: dart doc
 description: API reference generation tool.
 toc: false
 ---

-The `dartdoc` command creates API reference documentation from Dart source code.
+The `dart doc` command (previously called `dartdoc`) creates API reference documentation from Dart source code.
 You can add descriptions to the generated documentation by using [documentation comments][],